Maximum loss and maximum gain of spectrally negative Levy processes: Introduction

+Second, we find the marginal distributions of the maximum loss and the maximum gain up to an independent exponential time by drawing upon the existing results by Avram et al. (2004) and Pistorius (2004).
+Let $\gamma>0$ denote the parameter of the exponential random variable.
+The formulas obtained are

+for $a>0$, where $W^{(\gamma)}$ and $Z^{(\gamma)}$ are the so-called $\gamma$-scale functions (Kyprianou, 2014).
+We show that these expressions yield the available results for the special case of Brownian motion with drift when the corresponding $\gamma$-scale functions are used.

-In this section, we consider a spectrally negative L\'evy process $X$ which is not the negative of a subordinator or a deterministic drift.
-We study the distribution of maximum loss up to the passage time above a given level first.
-Then, we display the distribution up to a random independent exponential time.
+The paper is organized as follows.
+In Section 2, we give the essential definitions related to the excursions and the scale function of a spectrally negative L\'evy process.
+In Section 3, the joint distribution of the maximum loss and the maximum gain are obtained up to a time the process passes above a given level.
+The marginal distributions are found up to an independent exponential time in Section 4.